ccarabine/Churchbarn-holiday-let/README.md

 * Value: Informs user they the Church Barn website.
 See below the view on all devices :

-## Navigation bar

-* The navbar section is fully responsive.
-It includes links to home page, the barn, the area, and contact page and is identical on each page to allow for easy navigation.
-* All elements and interactive features are consistent, both in colouring and theming.
-* Header and navbar text reduce on mobile devices to ensure it fits on the screen.
-* Feedback – when the cursor hovers over a link, the link will highlight show a border-top line in an color-line (var).
-* Visited and unvisited links will be the same text colour (var) to ensure consistency throughout.
-* Clickable links will highlight in the active colour(var)
-* Active page, the link colour will be in bold.

-* Value: The navbar will allow user to easily navigate from page to page, across all devices, eliminating need to use a ‘back button’.
-See below the view on all devices :

-## The Footer
-* The footer is at the bottom of the page, consistent with industry standard.
-* On desktops and tablets – the footer will be in three sections with social media links on the left, address in the centre and contact details on the right.
-* On mobile devices they will the social media links/address/contact details stack on top of each other.
-* Social media links will open in a separate page.
-* The email address when clicked will open the email browser
-* Feedback – When the cursor hovers over social media symbols, the symbols will highlight in the hover colour(var).
-* Clickable social media links will highlight in the active colour(var) and increase in size

-* Value: It is crucial to display contact details on footer section for optimized UX and is industry standard.
-UX across multiple devices will be consistent.

-## Features unique to home page.
-* Main page will have a large ‘hero’ image to invoke a positive emotional response.
-* The call to action (CTA) will be prominent to invoke users to book/enquire.

-* Value: This section introduces the user to Church Barn, enticing them to learn more and book/enquire.

-See below the difference between desktop and mobile view:

-## Features unique to ‘The Barn’ Page
-* Description of the property
-* ‘Hero’ Image

-See below the difference between desktop and mobile view:

-* Barn Feature List of key features with CTA

-See below the difference between desktop and mobile view:

-* Six Images and description of the property – kitchen area, living area, bedroom1, bedroom2, outdoors and a ‘short stroll away…’.

-* Value: This section informs the user of the property specification, key information, relevant imagery, with CTA, and consistent UX on all devices.

-## Features unique to ‘The Area’ Page
-* Overview/introduction to the area
-* Video, introducing South West Cornwall -user initiates controls such as sound/play and will be fully responsive on all devices (80% width and height)

-See below the difference between desktop, tablet and mobile view:

-* Four headings (Attractions, Food, Beaches and Activities) with a ‘icon’ images and clickable links relating to the subject with CTA

-See below the difference between desktop, tablet and mobile view:

-* Value: This section provides user with an overview of local area, beaches, places to eat/drink, and things to do with relevant imagery, invoking response to enquire/book with CTA.
-UX is consistent across all devices.

-## Features unique to Contact us page.

-* A contact form with 9 data field inputs, ‘first name’, ‘surname’, ‘email address’, ‘telephone number’,’ number of adults’, ‘number of children’, ‘arrival date’, ‘departure date’, ‘message’ and a submit button and reset button underneath.
-* The contact form is responsive on mobile devices and reduces in height and width as well as the buttons.
-* Feedback - When the cursor hovers over ‘submit’ /’reset’ the links will highlight in the hover colour(var)
-* When clicking on ‘submit’ /’reset’ links, they will highlight in the active colour(var) and repositions button down by 4px

-* Value: This section will allow the user complete CTA by submitting an enquiry/booking to owner, providing the owner with all the information initially required to connect with user.
-UX will be consistent on all devices.

-# Features remaining to implement (long term objectives): <a name="features-toimplement"></a>
-* 1. Live calendar for bookings
-* 2. Testimonials
-* 3. Map
-* 4. Gallery with professional imagery
-* 5. Terms and conditions
-* 6. More details about area/property
-* 7. Pricing information

-#Testing <a name="testing"></a>

-#User testing <a name="user-testing"></a>
-## The Header
-At the top centre of the page.
-This section will let the user know the site they are visiting and the location.
-See below the view on all devices :

 ![Header on all devices](assets/uxd/header.PNG)

 ## Navigation bar